 Ebolaviruses

-The following Master Question List was developed by the Department of Homeland Security Science and Technology Directorate to provide government decision makers with up-to-date information that will enable them to appropriately respond to outbreaks caused by ebolaviruses.
+The following Master Question List was developed by S&T to provide government decision makers with up-to-date information that will enable them to appropriately respond to outbreaks caused by ebolaviruses.

 Monitoring Monkeypox

-Monkeypox virus is a zoonotic virus (a virus that originates in animals) that causes symptoms similar to but less severe than smallpox, which was eradicated in 1980.
-Since May 13, 2022, monkeypox cases have been reported in multiple countries, including the United States.
-The following Master Question List was developed by S&T to present the current state of available information to government decision makers in the operational response to the 2022 monkeypox virus outbreak.
+Monkeypox virus (MPXV) is a zoonotic virus (a virus that originates in animals) that causes the disease known as mpox.
+Mpox has symptoms similar to but less severe than smallpox, which was eradicated in 1980.
+The following Master Question List was developed by the Science and Technology Directorate to present the current state of available information to government decision makers in the operational response to the 2022 MPXV outbreak, which is ongoing as of September 9, 2024.

 Preventing African Swine Fever (ASF)